Efficient Evaluation Methods for Neural Architecture Search: A Survey: Categorization and Organization

-We categorize the existing EEMs based on $|\mathcal{A}^t|$ in Equation~(\ref{eqa_ac}) because $|\mathcal{A}^t|$ can directly reflect the degree of efficiency (i.e., time complexity) of various EEMs.
+In this survey, we categorize the existing EEMs based on $|\mathcal{A}^{EEM}|$.
+The categorization method in this survey is inspired by the concept of ``$K$-shot learning’’~\cite{wang2020generalizing} from the field of machine learning.
+Specifically, ``$K$-shot learning’’ refers to a machine learning paradigm where the model is trained with ``$K$'' annotated samples per class.
+This term serves as a generalization that encompasses various research topics, including zero-shot learning, one-shot learning, and few-shot learning.
+Considering this concept has been accepted a convention in the machine learning community, in this survey, we also adopt the term ``shot'' to describe the number of annotated DNNs during the NAS process and categorize EEMs into zero-shot, one-shot, few-shot, and $N$-shot methods.
+In general, the more annotated samples used in the training process, the more complex of the corresponding machine learning algorithm will be.
+In this regard, this categorization method can also intuitively infer the time complexity of the target EEMs, which in turn helps the corresponding researchers easily choose the EEMs with the proper complexity for the use.
 Specifically, this results in four different categories shown below: \begin{itemize} \item \emph{$N$-shot evaluation method}.
-For the $N$-shot evaluation method, the number of trained architectures is greater than or equal to the number of searched architectures, i.e., $|\mathcal{A}^t|\geq|\mathcal{A}^s|$.
-The $N$-shot evaluation methods still need to train every searched architecture (i.e., $\mathcal{A}^s\in \mathcal{A}^t$), and mainly accelerate the training of these architectures to consume less runtime than TEM.
+For the $N$-shot evaluation method, the number of trained architectures is greater than or equal to the number of searched architectures, i.e., $|\mathcal{A}^{EEM}|\geq|\mathcal{A}^{s}|$.
+The $N$-shot evaluation methods still need to train every searched architecture, and mainly accelerate the training of these architectures to consume less runtime than TEM.

 \item \emph{Few-shot evaluation method}.
-For the few-shot evaluation method, the number of trained architectures is less than the number of searched architectures and greater than one, i.e., $|\mathcal{A}^s|\textgreater|\mathcal{A}^t|\textgreater 1$.
+For the few-shot evaluation method, the number of trained architectures is less than the number of searched architectures and greater than one, i.e., $|\mathcal{A}^s|>|\mathcal{A}^{EEM}|>1$.
 Because the number of trained architectures of the few-shot evaluation method is less than the number of searched architectures, the runtime is naturally less than $T_{TEM}$.

 \item \emph{One-shot evaluation method}.
-For the one-shot evaluation method, the number of trained architectures is one, i.e., $|\mathcal{A}^t|=1$.
+For the one-shot evaluation method, the number of trained architectures is equal to one, i.e., $|\mathcal{A}^{EEM}|=1$.
 The one-shot evaluation method can consume less runtime than TEM because only one architecture needs to be trained.

 \item \emph{Zero-shot evaluation method}.
-For the zero-shot evaluation method, the number of trained architectures is zero, i.e., $\mathcal{A}^t=\emptyset$.
-The zero-shot evaluation method involves no training, thus resulting in an extremely low cost. \end{itemize}
+For the zero-shot evaluation method, the number of trained architectures is equal to zero, i.e., $\mathcal{A}^{EEM}=\emptyset$.
+This method involves no training, thus resulting in an extremely low cost. \end{itemize}